-General Theatre Auditions for the Department of Theatre & Dance’s 2019-2020 productions will take place on two separate dates during the academic year:
+General Theatre Auditions for the Department of Theatre & Dance’s Spring 2020 productions will take place on:

 Spring Auditions Saturday January 11, 2020